Skip to main content

 Is your financial crime strategy keeping pace with smarter, faster, evolving threats?

-Matt Beattie, Co-Founder of BeyondFS, joins the podcast to explore how financial crime is changing and what it takes for organisations to stay ahead of it.
+Matt Beattie, Co-Founder of BeyondFS, explores how financial crime is changing and what it takes for organisations to stay ahead of it.

-Matt shares why traditional approaches won’t work in today’s environment, where threats are powered by advanced technology and regulations are racing to keep up.
+Traditional approaches struggle in an environment where threats are powered by advanced technology and regulators are racing to keep up.

 The New Reality Of Financial Crime